Thánh Thiên: Legacy

 After her death, Thánh Thiên became a part of Vietnamese folklore, and several poems were written about her exploits and skill as a general.
-Today, she is revered in her supposed hometown of Ngọc Lâm with a temple and a festival on the 12th of February, the day of her birth.
+Today, she is revered in her supposed hometown of Ngọc Lâm with a temple and a festival on 12 February, the day of her birth.
 There is also a street in the city of Bắc Giang which is named for her.